 The final challenge with 360° video is hiding the equipment that’s supporting the camera – because, where the camera records a complete 360° image around itself, it picks up anything that’s underneath it too.
 In many cases, 360° video is typically filmed with static tripods so that they can be photoshopped out later.
 We knew at the outset of this project that we didn’t want to film the entire project this way as, having seen other 360° videos, we found the static approach quite dull.
 We were also keen to take our viewers on a journey around the city and it’s hard to do that without movement.

 Because the University of Southampton has a large campus with many interesting buildings, and beautiful green spaces that we want to show on camera, we decided that we would have an operator walk between locations with the camera.
 The difficulty was hiding our operator without obstructing too much of the field of view.
 To solve this, our operator would carry the camera on an extended tripod (or monopod) and walk while crouched down to minimise the size of their footprint.
 During the editing process we covered the operator with a digital “sticker” so that they weren’t visible in the video.

 Creating immersion with 360° video

-While the 360° format takes a huge amount of control out of the hands of the Director in terms of deciding what viewers will be shown, we were still keen to direct the audience’s attention where we wanted it.
+While the 360° format takes a huge amount of control out of the hands of the director (in terms of deciding what viewers will be able to see), we were still keen to direct the audience’s attention where we wanted it.
 This was partly to make sure that viewers could follow the story, but also to make sure that attention was guided to avoid the viewer becoming “lost” in 360 space.
 We didn’t want viewers to become disorientated because the action kept moving around their head, for example.

 The concept of the video was to give students a taste of what it was like to be a University of Southampton student for the day, and we wanted the viewer to feel like they were the student on a journey.